 You can also use the paper towel and tape to wrap up the henna tattoos as they set.
 Wait about 20 minutes so the paste is not wet any more, and then gently cover the area with a paper towel and tape in place.
 Don't press too hard, but this should help your guest avoid smearing anything.

 If you really want to bring in the Indian traditions, we've got some ideas to help you create just the right environment!

 Pillows!
 You don't have to worry about seating when you let everyone lounge on the floor with blankets and pillows.
 Kick back, relax, and let everyone get comfortable.

 Pick your favorite Bollywood movie.
 You can leave it playing in the background for ambiance or have everyone learn some dances.
 This is a great way to break the ice if some of your partygoers don't know each other.

 Order from your favorite, local Indian place.
 Samosas and pakoras make a great snack for everyone to munch on as they mingle.
-And now get-together would be complete with out chai.
+And no get-together would be complete without chai.
 Hot or iced, we love it all!

 Henna Tattoo Aftercare

 The longer your henna tattoos can dry, the darker and longer lasting they will be.
 But we know the bride-to-be has places to go and celebrations to have, so you can remove the paste after 2 hours and still have good-looking designs.